arielsboiardi/adAHBsplineFEM/README.md

 # adAHBsplineFEM

-Adaptive hierarchical B-spline solution for steady advection-diffusion problem,
+Adaptive hierarchical B-spline solution for steady advection-diffusion problem.

 ![](figures/ad_evolution_base.gif)

+This MATLAB library contains implementations of adaptive FEM with hierarchical B-spline basis functions for the numerical solution of the one-dimensiona, steady-state advection-diffusion equation that I developed as a final project for the couse of Matematica Numerica at University of Parma.

+The theortical explaination is contained in the report.
+Comments in most of the codes are still in italian.